 Member Information Founded in 1973, the Deer Isle Artists Association (DIAA) is a 501(c)(3) nonprofit dedicated to promoting, nurturing and supporting visual arts in the greater Deer Isle community by: - increasing awareness and appreciation of fine art and craft; - building an arts community through mutual support; and - providing fine art and craft artists with an opportunity to exhibit and sell original handmade work.
-Gallery: 15 Main Street Deer Isle Village, Deer Isle ME Mailing Address: P.O.
-Box 634 Peer Isle, ME 04627 www.deerisleartists.com (207) 598-9656 "The world of reality has its limits; the world of imagination is boundless."
-Jean Jeacques Rousseau Membership DIAA has some 100 members working in many mediums including: painting; ceramics, sculpture, drawing, jewelry, printmaking, fiber; photography; and glass Some live in or near Deer Isle fulltime; others are seasonal residents.
+Gallery: 15 Main Street Peer Isle Village, Peer Isle ME Mailing Address: P.O.
+Box 634 Peer Isle, ME 04627 www.deerisleartists.com (207) 598-9656 "Art is not what you see, but what you make others see.
+Edgar Degas "The world of reality has its limits; the world of imagination is boundless."
+Jean Jeacques Rousseau The Association Membership DIAA has about 100 members working in many mediums including: painting; ceramics, sculpture, drawing, jewelry, printmaking, fiber; photography; and glass Some live in or near Deer Isle full-time; others are seasonal residents.
 DIAA welcomes professional, emerging, and student artists of all ages.
 Association + Gallery Management DIAA has no employees.
 Members manage all activities, including gallery staffing, publicity, gallery cleaning/painting, hanging exhibitions, maintaining supplies, and running receptions and special events.
 Officers (president, vice president, treasurer, exhibition chair, and secretary) are elected at a mid-summer annual meeting; other chair positions are appointed (e.g., publicity, membership).
 The officers and chairs constitute the DIAA Board/Executive Committee which is charged with stewardship of, and responsibility for, directing the association's operations.
-Exhibition Season Thematic exhibitions change every two weeks during the exhibition season, usually from the end of May into October.
-DIAA also holds some special events, including a one-week 12x12x(12) exhibition held mid-summer, and Art for the Holidays, held on two long weekends in December.
+Exhibition Season Thematic exhibitions change every two to four weeks during the exhibition season, usually from the end of May into October.
+DIAA also holds some special events, including a one-week 12x12(x12) exhibition held midsummer, and Art for the Holidays, held in December.
 Winter Activities Members have an opportunity to apply for a onemonth residency in the winter months.
-Other activities have included: member-run art workshops for the community; local student art exhibitions; and "Let's Draw!"-a weekly gathering of local artists who draw together.
-The DIAA Gallery Member Exhibitions Members can sign up to show a small body of work in several thematic exhibitions.
-The number of pieces depends on how many artists are in the show.
-Two-D artists can apply for space to display unframed work in the Art Rack, and 3-D artists can make use of the Art Shelves for one month displays Members are also invited to participate in three "all member" shows: Small Works and two special events: the 12x12(x12) and Art for the Holidays.
+Other activities include: member-run art workshops for the community; local student art exhibitions; "Let's Draw!"-a bi-weekly gathering of local artists who draw together; and ART matters, open and free presentations of artists who talk about their process and approach to art-making.
+The Gallery Member Exhibitions Members can sign up to show a small body of work in several seasonal exhibitions.
+The number of pieces per artist depends on how many artists are in the show.
+Two-D artists can apply to display unframed work in the Art Rack, and 3-D artists can apply for the Art Shelves for one month displays.
+Members are also invited to participate in a number of "all member" shows and special events, such as Small Works, the 12x12(x12), and Art for the Holidays.
+In 2025 DIAA will reprise the collaboration exhibition introduced in 2024.
 Artists set prices for their work and receive 65% of sales, except for the 12x12(x12) when the split is 50-50.
-A small publicity fee (\$25 in 2024 is collected for most shows to support the cost of paid advertising.
-Type of Work Shown in the DIAA Gallery The DIAA Gallery shows fine art and craft that is:
+A small publicity fee (\$25 in 2025) is collected for most shows to support the cost of paid advertising.
+Type of Work Shown in the DIAA Gallery The Gallery shows fine art and craft that is: